santiagxf/trunkbased-mlops/README.md

             - Builds the model and compute metrics.
         - Stage 2: Model source control
             - Registers model in the repository and associates it with the run that originated the model.
-            - Requires approval in order to registration to happen.
+            - **Approvals:** This stage requires approval.
 This prevents the registration of an unwanted model.

                 ![](docs/assets/model-cd-stages-registry.png)
         - Stage 3: Model evaluation